-A SaaS CMS solution eases that strain, as budgets can now be invested in more profitable opportunities.
+A web SaaS CMS solution eases that strain, as budgets can now be invested in more profitable opportunities.
 Rather than worrying about security and disaster recovery problems, a marketer can attend to staying on the competitive cutting edge and delivering improved customer experiences.

-Relatively speaking, it’s far easier and less expensive to enter a new market to launch a new digital marketing presence there, or react to the dynamics of an existing market, when using an SaaS solution.
+Relatively speaking, it’s far easier and less expensive to enter a new market to launch a new digital marketing presence there, or react to the dynamics of an existing market, when using a SaaS solution.
 Entire workplaces or local digital marketing teams can be set up in a (comparative) eyeblink when measured against the ramp-up times (and outlays) involved in establishing on-premise solutions.

 Bringing trainers on-site or dispatching personnel to training centers has long been a rule of thumb with many on-prem platforms.
 Furthermore, an organization that’s indulged in extensively customizing its software and network will need to customize its training regimen, too.

 SaaS solutions often rely on online training and in-line help functions, which is a less expensive way of tutoring users.
 They may also be supported by strong user communities who can answer questions or solve challenges.
 Moreover, since many SaaS CMS systems are designed with intuitive UIs and don’t demand coding skills from users, their onboarding curves are shorter and less steep.